jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/xamarin.md

 **GetAuthenticatedClient**

 Finally, you'll need a method that creates a `GraphServicesClient`.
-This method  creates a client that uses the `GetTokenForUserAsync` method for every call through the client to the Microsoft Graph.
+This method  creates a client that uses the `GetTokenForUserAsync` method for every call through the client to Microsoft Graph.

 ```c#
         public static GraphServiceClient GetAuthenticatedClient()